mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 ```

 But if we add the `-a` flag to show everything,
-we can see that Git has created a hidden directory within `planets` called `.git`:
+we can see that Git has created a hidden directory within `languages` called `.git`:

 ```bash
 $ ls -a